Digital Worship Practicalities

 - To use professionally-recorded music (eg played off a CD) in your streamed worship, you would a CCLI Streaming Licence and a PRS Limited Online Music Licence (usually £175).
 There is a risk social media companies may detect this automatically and block your account pending investigation.

 - To include any music in a streamed service embedded on your website you need need a CCLI Streaming Licence and a PRS Limited Online Music Licence

 If you have any doubt as to whether a song you are looking to use is covered under the licences you have please do check the website links above.

-- Popular free editing software people have found useful includes Inshot (for smartphones), Windows Movie Maker (for PC/ laptop), iMovie (for mac), Audacity (sound recording and editing) For a small fee you can subscribe to Doodly which allows you to create aminations and also gives access to royalty free music.
+- Popular free editing software people have found useful includes Inshot (for smartphones), iMovie (for mac), Audacity (sound recording and editing) For a small fee you can subscribe to Doodly which allows you to create aminations and also gives access to royalty free music.

 - Stuart Forsyth and SpeakLife tips on how to increase impact of what you say when speaking to camera.